 Ecological and Evolutionary Genomics at the University of Arizona

 The lab moved to the University of Arizona, Department of Entomology in January 2017.
-We are still working on getting the website and lab ready.

 Our lab investigates how the ecology of a species shapes patterns of variation at multiple levels (genes, pathways, transcriptomes, genomes, physiology, behavior and life history), how populations adapt to environmental shifts, the implication of ecological adaptation in the process of speciation and the role of sexual selection and sexual conflict in the evolution of reproductive incompatibilites.
 Our research revolves around these fundamental aspects of evolutionary biology.
 We mostly focus on a group of cactophilic Drosophila that inhabit the deserts of North America.
 These Drosophila species are an excellent system to study given that their ecology is well understood and the fact that we can perform many genetic, genomic, manipulative and life history experiments.